ArthurFerreira2/reinette-II-plus/README.md

 I wrote it with the goal to better understand the Apple ][ internals, and I'm publishing the sources in the hope they will be of any help.

-It's compact, less than 1000 SLOC, with two source files only, one for the CPU emulation, the other for the computer itself.
+It's compact, with two source files only, one for the CPU emulation, the other for the computer itself.

 I did my best to comment the code, and if you have an idea of how an Apple ][ works, it should be easy for you to understand the code, modify and enhance it for your needs (see TODO section).

 ### Startup

-  You can specify a .nib file on the command line to start the emulator with a floppy engaged in drive 1.
+  You can specify a .nib file at the command line to start the emulator with a floppy engaged in drive 1.
 Otherwise, the emulator will start with no floppy (and thus waits until you press the reset key or drag and drop a .nib file)

 ### Usage